The Last Starfighter: Reception

+At the box office, the film grossed over $28.7 million in the United States and Canada.
+On home video, the film grossed $13 million in video rentals by 1991.

 Critical response

 At the review aggregator website Rotten Tomatoes, The Last Starfighter received an approval rating of 76%, based on 90 reviews, with an average rating of 6.5/10.
 The website's critical consensus reads: "While The Last Starfighter is clearly derivative of other sci-fi franchises, its boundary-pushing visual effects and lovably plucky tone make for an appealing adventure".
 Metacritic gave the film a score of 67 based on eight reviews, indicating "generally favorable reviews".
 Over time, it has developed a cult following.

-Roger Ebert of The Chicago Sun-Times gave the film two-and-a-half out of four stars.
+Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half out of four stars.
 While the actors were good, particularly Preston and O'Herlihy, Ebert wrote The Last Starfighter was "not a terrifically original movie" but it was nonetheless "well made".
 Colin Greenland reviewed The Last Starfighter for Imagine magazine, and stated that "apart from a mildly amusing little sub-plot with the android replica left on Earth to conceal his absence, Alex's adventure is strictly the movie of the video game: simple as can be, and pitched at a pre-teen audience who can believe Alex and Grig blasting a hundred alien ships and escaping without a scratch."
 Halliwell's Film Guide described the film as "a surprisingly pleasant variation on the Star Wars boom, with sharp and witty performances from two reliable character actors and some elegant gadgetry to offset the teenage mooning".

 In 2017, Variety described it as having "a simple yet ingenious plot" and added that "the action is suitably fast and furious, but what makes the movie especially enjoyable are the quirky character touches given to Guest and his fellow players."
 Variety also noted that film critic Gene Siskel described The Last Starfighter as the best of all Star Wars imitators.
 Alan Jones awarded it three stars out of five for Radio Times, writing that it was a "glossy, space-age fairy tale" and "highly derivative—Star Trek-like aliens have Star Wars-inspired dog-fights against a computer-graphic backdrop—but the sensitive love story between Guest and Catherine Mary Stewart cuts through the cuteness and gives the intergalactic adventures a much-needed boost."